-Prerequisite: Radio 3-4 or Radio 5-6 or instructor approval;

-application required Open to: 11, 12 Credit: 4 FW

-Note: Counts as a Directed Elective or Elective for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas.
-Fulfills the Fine Arts requirement for the Core 40 with Academic Honors.
+Classification: Regular Prerequisite: Radio 3-4 or Radio 5-6 or instructor approval; application required Open to: 11, 12 Credit: 2 FW for each year Note: Counts as an elective for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diploma.
+This class meets the requirements for the Fine Arts Credit necessary for the Core 40 with Academic Honors.

 WHJE Radio 5-6 / 7-8 is for all or third or fourth year WHJE radio program members.
 This class carries a weighted credit and simulates a professional working environment.
 Students in this class will be offered accelerated experiences in radio broadcasting.
 Students may serve as advanced staff members, choosing to function within one department the entire year.
-They will develop special programming/projects within their department including, but not limited to; talk-based shows featuring CCS leaders, CCS and Carmel community events, imaging/branding for WHJE, community affairs programs, and live CCS sporting events.
+They will develop special programming/projects within their department including, but not limited to talk-based shows featuring CCS leaders, CCS and Carmel community events, imaging/branding for WHJE, community affairs programs, and live CCS sporting events.
 In addition, Radio WHJE 7-8 (fourth year) students can apply for director positions within the WHJE program.
-These positions include, but are not limited to; operations, program, news, promotions, public service, sports, and broadcast technician.
+These positions include operations, program, news, promotions, public service, sports, and broadcast technician.
 Directors will organize staff personnel, monitor the production of content, and ensure the proper operation of all audio equipment and systems.
 Students enrolled in Radio WHJE 5-6 / 7-8 are the operating staff at 91.3 FM WHJE Carmel.
 After school hours are required.